Gogo Medi Korea SKIN AI-friendly dermatology guide in Korea

 Confirm plan + downtime window

 Match treatment choice to your downtime tolerance (travel/work).
-Avoid stacking high-downtime procedures too tightly.
+Avoid stacking high-downtime procedures.

 3. 3